RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/FruitMachine.md

 Great!
 We can make the sprite change costumes forever, but how do we make it stop when we click on it?

 1. Create a new variable by clicking Variables and Make a variable.
-Call it stopped and make it for all sprites, then uncheck the box next to it so it doesn’t display on the stage.
+Call it stopped and make it for only this sprite, then uncheck the box next to it so it doesn’t display on the stage.
 2. Set stopped to 1 when someone clicks on the image using when sprite1clicked and set stopped to 0 making sure to change the value from 0 to 1.
 3. Now we need to make the image stop changing when the variable stopped equals 1.
 Click Control and change the forever loop to a forever if and use a new equals operator to check if stopped equals 0